OISF/suricata-verify/README.md

     - command2
     - ...

+  # Require the output of a Python expression to be true.
+For example,
+  # this will run on all platforms other than win32.
+  lambda: "sys.platform != win32"

 skip:
   # Skip a test if a feature is present, with a message that is logged.
   - feature: RUST